mohammedfirdouss/cluster-monitoring/README.md

 A simple command-line interface (CLI) task manager application built with Go and Cobra.
 This application allows users to manage their tasks efficiently through a set of commands.

 ## ✨ Features
-- ➕ Add new tasks
+- ➕ Add new tasks.
-- 📋 List all tasks
+- 📋 List all tasks.
-- ✅ Mark tasks as completed
+- ✅ Mark tasks as completed.
-- 💾 Persistent storage of tasks in a JSON file
+- 💾 Persistent storage of tasks in a JSON file.
 - Clear all tasks when needed.

 ## 🚀 Installation